yash30389/read/README.md

 # Prerequisites

-need to pass the parameters for tenant and brand account's as required.
+We need to pass the required parameters while creating the tenant and brand account's.

 | **Parameter Path**                  |**Parameterstore values in code** |  **Description**                                 |
 |-------------------------------------|----------------------------------|--------------------------------------------------|